Dear reader of ADxS.org, please excuse the disruption.

 Choosing the right kindergarten is of particular importance.
 It is far more important than choosing the “right” school later on, although elementary school is also more important than the following one.

 When making a selection, less emphasis should be placed on specific educational content and much (much) more on how the educators interact with the children.
 Imparting knowledge only becomes important from school age at the earliest.
 In infancy, an emotionally warm and affectionate upbringing is much more important.
-It creates the security with which children can develop their own skills in later years so that they can then absorb knowledge.
+It creates the security with which the children can develop their own skills in later years so that they can then absorb knowledge.

 The best educational concept, the most committed development goal is of no use if it is taught to the children in a cognitively cold way.
 A good crèche, a good kindergarten can be easily recognized by the fact that the children are relaxed and feel comfortable there, that there is a lot of cuddling, cuddling and cuddling.
 Wonderfully illuminating on this: Becker-Stoll: “Sign out immediately!”
 When does external care harm the child?
-What characterizes a sensitive educator?“.37
+What characterizes a sensitive educator?“.40

 5. Avoidance of pollution and toxins